ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 EOF
 ```

-After manifest created we can check wheather our nginx container is created
+After the manifest is created we can check whether our nginx container is created

 ```bash
 crictl pods